Yaudheya: Literature

-Puranas (e.g. Brahmanda, Vayu, Brahma and Harivamsha) described Yaudheyas as the descendants of Uśīnara and Nrigu.
+Puranas (e.g. Brahmanda, Vayu, Brahma and Harivamsha) described Yaudheyas as the descendants of Nrigu.

 There are other references to them namely in the Mahabharata, Mahamayuri, Brihatsamhita, Puranas, Chandravyakarana and Kashika.

 In the Mahabharata, the land Bahudhanyaka is stated to be among the countries subjugated by Nakula, the fourth Pandava.
 Bahudhanyaka was the first to fall to Nakulas conquest in of the western direction toward Sakastan, which agrees with the Rohtak-Hisar area.

 Varahamihira in his Brihatsamhita (XIV.28 and XVI.22) placed them in the northern division of India.

 They are mentioned in Pāṇini's Ashtadhyayi and Ganapatha.

 Coinage

 The Yaudheyas only utilised Brahmi script on their coins and seals.

 Alexander Cunningham divided the Yaudheya coins into two distinctive kinds; the older and smaller class A coins dating from before the 1st century BCE, and the larger Class B coins from the 3rd century CE during the decline of the Indo-Scythian power.
 Cunningham states that the later coins evidently copied from the Indo-Scythians money.

 John Allan classified Yaudheya coins into six classes, while Vincent Arthur Smith previously gave three types.
 The classification used by Allen has been mostly followed by scholars till today.

 Yaudheya coins were found in the ancient capital of Khokrakot (modern Rohtak), and Naurangabad.

 Based on the early coins produced by the Yaudheyas, it can be safely said that Karttikeya was considered their Iṣṭa-devatā.